pnp/blog/content/post/spfx-10-single-part-app-pages/index.md

 [SharePoint Framework](https://aka.ms/spfx) (SPFx) is an extensibility model for Microsoft 365 enabling developers to build different kinds of extensibility for Microsoft Viva, Microsoft Teams, Outlook, Microsoft 365 app (Office), and SharePoint.
 SPFx has multiple benefits like automatic Single Sign On, automatic hosting in the customer tenant, reuse same code across the service and industry standard web stack tooling.

 -	*What are the single part app pages which you can use for SharePoint Online and how you can create them?*
 -	That is a great question.
+Single part app pages are available in the SharePoint Online.
+Idea of them is to take the whole available screen size and render the web part (SPFx component) in that.
+This provides you an option to own the whole layout and whatever is being rendered on the page.

 {{< notice note>}}
 This blog post is part of a month long SPFx series for January 2023.
 Each business day we'll publish a new blog post covering different aspects of the SPFx.